-- In most cases, data items written to a file are values referenced by variables - Usually necessary to concatenate a ' \n' to data before writing it - Carried out using the + operator in the argument of the ${\tt write}$ method - In many cases need to remove '\n' from string after it is read from a file - rstrip method: string method that strips specific characters from end of the string
+- In most cases, data items written to a file are values referenced by variables - Usually necessary to concatenate a ' \n' to data before writing it - Carried out using the + operator in the argument of the write method - In many cases need to remove '\n' from string after it is read from a file - rstrip method: string method that strips specific characters from end of the string

-Stripping Newline fr rom a Strin g This program reads the conte # philosophers.txt file one li def main(): Open a file named philos infile = open('philosopher Read three lines from th line1 = infile.readline() line2 = infile.readline() line3 = infile.readline() e file f Strip the \n from each s line1 = line1.rstrip('\n') line2 = line2.rstrip('\n') line3 = line3.rstrip('\n') tring.
-Close the file. infile.close() Print the data that was # memory. read into print (line1) print (line2) Program Output print(line3) John Locke Call the main function. main() David Hume Edmund Burke 15
+\$ Stripping Newline from a String # This program reads the contents of the # philosophers.cxt file one line at a time. def main(): # Open a file named philosophers.txt. infile = open('philosophers.txt', 'r') # Read three lines from the file line1 = infile.readline() line2 = infile.readline() line3 = infile.readline() line3 = infile.readline() # Strip the \n from each string. line1 = line1.rstrip('\n') line2 = line2.rstrip('\n') line3 = line3.rstrip('\n') # Close the file. infile.close() # Print the data that was read into # memory. print(line1) print(line2) print(line3) # Call the main function. main() Program Output John Locke David Rume Edmund Burke 15